logoBack to App page

 Steps

-Go to Global settings > Apps > Bundled Fields > Preview to see how the created bundle will be displayed in a Request form on the Customer Portal.
+1. Go to Extension for Jira Service Management > Bundled Fields > Preview to see how the created bundle will be displayed in a request form on the Customer Portal.
 The width and size of the preview accurately reflects the Customer Portal view.

 Tip